The impact of our campaigns are both immediate and

 Our Fall 2022 Campaign

 In Fall 2022, Emerson's Nonprofit class began working with Samuel Adams Elementary School in East Boston to provide new, teacher-selected books to the students in need.
-By the end of the semester, the team had collected and donated over 400 Samuel Adams Elementary students.
+By the end of the semester, the team had collected and donated over 400 books for Samuel Adams Elementary students.

 Our Spring 2022 Campaign